introsde-2017-project/RecombeeAdapterService/README.md

 String getEndpointURL() which returns the end url
 and then there is the main method which calls on the EndpointURL.and publish things on that end point URL.

-in the model package there are 4 classes.
+in the "model" package there are 4 classes.
 1.Evaluation.java :
 It has the following attributes
  -String userId;